pylint-dev/astroid/README.rst

 ---------------

 astroid 2.0 is currently available for Python 3 only.
-If you want Python 2 support, older versions of astroid will still supported until 2020.
+If you want Python 2 support, use an older version of astroid (though note that these versions are no longer supported).

 Test
 ----